I just found out about Heron, and I want to know more about the work you do! Where can I go?

 Do you give money outside the United States?

-Heron is a small foundation, and we were founded with a lens on domestic poverty, so we’ve kept that focus over the years.
+Heron is a small foundation, and we were founded with a lens on domestic poverty, so we’ve kept that focus.
 However, if you are looking for an international funder, we suggest checking out the online directory at Foundation Center.

 Aligning Your Portfolio with Your Mission: